eoneill27/pe-projects/daily-journal.md

 ### Standup

-Yesterday I updated the sites I had already styled with inline styles (portal & 4-page website) - removed the inline styles and included a CSS style sheet in the <head>.
+Yesterday I updated the sites I had already styled with inline styles (portal & 4-page website) - removed the inline styles and included a CSS style sheet in the head.
 I think I've got my head wrapped around file structure, FTP, and html.
 I have a couple of git questions that I'll ask Derek today - mostly around the idea of meaningful commits and timing in the context of this course.
 I'll report back!

 Yesterday I also started sketching out today's challenge.
 Is this meant to be the true start of our personal portfolio page?
 That's how I'm approaching it at the moment.